 To probe the nature of this transition we perform two separate studies: one in which a staggered magnetic field coupling to the N\'eel order parameter is added, and another with a field coupling to the VBS order parameter.
 As with the O(3) models before, the $J$-$Q$ model with the N\'eel field is written with the observable $\mathcal{O}_m=\langle S^{z}_{1} \rangle_{L,\lambdaN}$.
 We write the model with the VBS field as which preferentially selects one of the four columnar VBS patterns.
-The VBS order parameter is computed as the expectation value of the difference between even and odd x-bonds $\mathcal{O}_{\mathrm{VBS}}=\langle \vec{S}_2 \cdot \vec{S}_3 - \vec{S}_1 \cdot \vec{S}_2 \rangle_{L,\lambdaVBS}$.
-Again, we have developed statistically exact QMC estimators for the logarithmic derivatives in both models (see Appendix \ref{sm:qmc}).
+The VBS order parameter is computed as the expectation value of the difference between even and odd x-bonds Again, we have developed statistically exact QMC estimators for the logarithmic derivatives in both models (see Appendix \ref{sm:qmc}).

 We furthermore compare the behavior of the $J\text{-}Q$ model to a known first-order N\'{e}el-VBS transition that is realized by introducing rectangular lattice anisotropy, as was previously studied in~\cite{Block2013}.
 Following this methodology, we take spatially anisotropic couplings $J_y/J_x = 0.8$ and $Q_y/Q_x = 0.8$ on rectangular lattices with $L_{x} = 4 L_{y}/3$.
-For this value of the spatial coupling anisotropy we have located the transition between the N\'eel and \emph{two-fold} VBS phases to be approximately $J_x/Q_x\approx 0.205$ (see Appendix \ref{sm:JQrec}).
-We then sit at the transition and introduce separate N\'eel and VBS fields, measuring the running exponents exactly as in the square lattice $J\text{-}Q$ model.
+In this model we do not have a prior estimate of the transition, so it was located by scanning the binder ratio of the staggered magnetization (in zero field) for several system sizes (see Appendix \ref{sm:JQrec}).
+Here we find a rough estimate of the transition, in this case $J_x/Q_x\approx 0.205$, is more than enough precision for the results we present here.
+Just as in the square lattice $J\text{-}Q$ model, we sit at the transition and introduce separate N\'eel and VBS fields while measuring the running exponents.